Errors 16-20

 18. WILDERNESS

 There were wildernesses all throughout Book of Mormon lands in the Land Southward.
 The question is, what kind of wildernesses were they?
-Were they forests, shrub bushes, or jungle?
-Take the following verse for example.
-Four hundred and fifty people fled into the wilderness with farm animals in tow, yet they were not able to be tracked by their enemies:
+Were they forests, shrub, or jungle?
+Take the following verse as an example.
+Four hundred and fifty people fled into the wilderness with farm animals in tow, yet they were not able to be easily tracked by their enemies:

 And it came to pass that Alma and the people of the Lord were aprised of the coming of the king’s army therefore they took their tents and their families and departed into the wilderness and they were in number about 450 souls.
 (Mosiah 18:34-5)